arjundarji-eth/arjundarji-eth/README.md

--👋 Hi, I'm @arjundarji-eth
+-Hi, I'm @arjundarji-eth

--👀 I'm interested in data science, technology, marketing, and startups.
+-I'm interested in data science, technology, marketing, and startups.

--🌱 I'm currently learning about, artificial intelligence, and natural language processing.
+-I'm currently learning about, artificial intelligence, and natural language processing.

--💞️ I'm looking to collaborate on challenging data science, and technology problems at a growing startup.
+-I'm looking to collaborate on challenging data science, and technology problems at a growing startup.
 I'm also interested in learning more about marketing and product development.

--📫 How to reach me:
+-How to reach me:

 Email: arjun.onemotion@gmail.com